LeGi0N09/Sentixtract/README.md

 1. Extract Tweets
 2. Sentiment Analysis Based on COVID Model
-3. Use case of Google Perspective API
+3. Use the case of Google Perspective API
 4. Extract tweets with sentiment scores

 ## Project Summary :clipboard: